Mohammed-Khamis99/AWS-Projects/WordPress Scalable and Resilient Architecture on AWS/README.md

 ### STEP 5:

-•	Create the load balancer
+•	Create the load balancer.
-•	Create a new Parameter store value with the ELB DNS name
+•	Create a new Parameter store value with the ELB DNS name.
-•	Update the Launch template to wordpress is updated with the ELB DNS as its home After #!/bin/bash -xe position cursor at the end & press enter twice to add new lines paste in this
+•	Update the Launch template to wordpress is updated with the ELB DNS as its home.

+After #!/bin/bash -xe position cursor at the end & press enter twice to add new lines paste in this

 ```